-NOTE: The fuel tank filler tube is about 2 inches (50 mm) down from the opening.
-If fuel is poured from a portable container, the container should have a flexible nozzle long enough to extend into the fuel filler tube.
+NOTE: If fuel is poured from a portable container, the container should have a flexible nozzle long enough to extend into the fuel filler tube.

 To avoid fuel spillage and overfilling, do not "top off" the fuel tank after filling.